740105A 5th January

 Somebody, Mystifies Me and Take A Look At The Guy.

-The whole show was professionally filmed and released in 2007 (see
+The whole show was professionally filmed and released on CD and DVD in

 740726A 26th July: THE ROLLING STONES.